samirans89/karma-mocha-browserstack-example/README.md

  Karma-Mocha-BrowserStack Example
+=========

 Sample to test parallel runs of Karma JS using Mocha and Chai frameworks with BrowserStack.
-This example contains advanced reporting features to report test session statuses on BrowserStack.
+This example contains advanced reporting features to report test session statuses on BrowserStack using karma-browserstack-launcher (https://github.com/samirans89/karma-browserstack-launcher).
-=========

-Sample for using karma-browserstack-launcher with advanced reporting features, to run Karma tests (Mocha + Chai framework) on BrowserStack infrastructure.

 ### Prerequisites
 Node and npm